Email alias

 An email alias is a email address used for forwarding.

 Term

 The term alias expansion is sometimes used to indicate a specific mode of email forwarding, thereby implying a more generic meaning of the term email alias as an address that is forwarded in a simplistic fashion.

+An email alias is different from a contact group, or distribution list.
+According to Microsoft, a contact group is "a grouping of e-mail addresses collected under one name.
+A message sent to a contact group goes to all recipients listed in the group."

 Usage

 Email aliases can be created on a mail server that simply forwards email messages addressed to an email alias on to another, the specified email address.

 An email alias may be used to create a simple replacement for a long or difficult-to-remember email address.
 It can also be used to create a generic email address such as webmaster@example.com and info@example.com.

 On UNIX-like systems, email aliases may be placed into the file /etc/aliases and have the form: